 We used our brand and marketing expertise to guide them through the rebranding process.
 We also helped them with their brand voice, color scheme, and corporate design elements to help them reach their target demographic.

 It was a fresh take on their established brand that gave their new website and marketing strategy a much-needed push.

 Even our own Atomivox brand wasn’t immune from the designer scalpel.
 A few years ago, we gave our own brand a leaner, meaner look to tell our own brand story better.

-It was a major brand overhaul; blowing our own expectations away and setting us up to mature into the HubSpot-certified inbound marketing agency we are today.
+It was a major brand overhaul; blowing our own expectations away and paving the way to becoming the HubSpot-certified inbound marketing agency we are today.

 The new brand is a positive change and should serve the company well for years.

 Like James Birch at Colour Graphics writes, “a positive to rebranding is that you can target a new demographic you have not attempted to engage before.”